 I’m so thankful for our Get Ready message series through 1 & 2 Thessalonians.
 After the last couple of weeks, I’ve had some people ask me some questions about the message I shared on 1 Thessalonians 4.
 Maybe you had questions also but didn’t feel comfortable asking.
-Here’s a few of the questions I was asked and some answers that may be encouraging to you!
+Here are a few of the questions I was asked and some answers that may be encouraging to you!

 You talked about how people will be resurrected when Jesus returns, but what happens to people right after they die?
 Where are they now?